I love keeping pet mice and sharing care information with other rodent parents online.

 While this is our story, I can't claim that this will apply to any mouse you bring home.
 These animals resemble humans, and therefore have a complex psychology.
 Just use our experience as a guideline and be prepared for failure.
 If you have success, though, drop a comment and let me know what you did.

 Know Your Alpha Mouse

-Since writing this post, we've had a number of mice come and go, and I noticed an interesting trend among housing male mice together.
+Since writing this article, we've had a number of mice come and go, and I noticed an interesting trend among housing male mice together.
 As mentioned above, the three mice in the picture lived in relative harmony until Sasuke grew into adulthood and became the alpha mouse of the group.
 We had to separate him.
 Sasuke went to live on his own, while Hannibal and Gaara lived the rest of their lives together with not even the smallest squabble.

 When Hannibal and Gaara died, we bought two female mice to replace them, and since one of them turned out to be pregnant, we ended up with three more mice.
 We let Sasuke stay in a cage on his own, while the girls got one cage and the boys, Sean Bean and Jon Snow, lived together.